 What’s something new you’ve learned in the last year about your business?

 In the last year, I’ve realized even more than before that real estate is ever-changing.
 In order to stay on top of your game, you should view every person you come into contact with, or have an interaction with as a reflection of yourself and your business.
 Be and do the very best you can, every day.

 How do you emphasize continued learning with your agents

 There is no shortage of learning opportunities in real estate.
 In fact, I guarantee with each new client an agent works with, they learn something new more than 80 percent of the time.
 Agents lean on the broker and brokerage support team when needing a second set of eyes or for feedback on how to handle a particular situation in the best way possible.
 If a real estate firm provides poor or untimely support, the agent does not learn.
 At Worth Clark Realty, we pride ourselves on providing the best agent and broker support in the industry.
 In fact, our nearly 400 Worth Clark REALTORS® rank our support system as 9/10 stars.
 This is one of the main reasons for our rapid growth.
-Other learning opportunities we provide our agents come in the form learning sessions with service providers and vendors, interactive updates on important topics, social media interaction and more!
+Other learning opportunities we provide our agents come in the form of learning sessions with service providers and vendors, interactive updates on important topics, social media interaction, and more!